ericgarciaresearch/RAMeN/README.md

 | --- | --- | --- | --- | --- | --- |
 | COI | S040713_1 | : | GACCCTATGGAGCTTTAGAC | CGCTGTTATCCCTADRGTAACT |  confirmed in JVB1836-16SDegenerate-testmethods.txt |

 &nbsp;
 &nbsp;

 ***Making a sample.map file***

 A `sample.map` file is only needed if you want `rainbow_bridge` to midify the file names.
+If you do make one, place it in `/home_dir/data`

 `sample.map` is a simple text file with the 3 columns: the desired name, name of the forward, and reverse files.